chmouel/gosmee/README.md

 You can add `--noReplay` if you only want the saving and not replaying.

+You will have a pretty colored emoji unless you specify `--nocolor` as argument.

 ## Thanks

 Most of the works is done by the [go-sse](github.com/r3labs/sse) library